GEOG 395: Climate Justice and Social Action

 At their core, labor-based grading contracts are a set of social agreements that we will collaboratively create to decide how much labor it will take for a student to get a certain grade in this class.
 The focus here is on labor (i.e. time and work) rather than the instructor’s (often very subjective) interpretations of ‘quality’.
 I will not be assigning letter-grades or percentages to assignments; instead, I will grade assignments as ‘complete’ or ‘incomplete’.
 I will provide written formative feedback on your assignments, just no grades!

-We will negotiate the class labor contract together on our second full day of class, and again at mid-quarter.
+We will negotiate the class labor contract together on our first full day of class, and again at mid-quarter.
 After that point, there will be no further edits made to the contract.
-The contract will apply to everyone in the class.[3]
+The contract will apply to everyone in the class.
+At the end of the quarter, you will submit a write-up to me explaining what grade you believe you have accomplished based on the class contract, and justify that choice.

 Late Policy

 Assignment deadlines help me manage my workload (i.e. grading all your stuff!) so I can turn around grades and feedback in a timely and manageable way.
 That said, I’m not interested in harsh late policies which can disproportionately impact more vulnerable students (e.g. those with care-taking responsibilities, full-time jobs, health concerns, etc.).
-With this in mind, I have tried to make my late policy balanced, ethical, and fair.

-For assignments impacting your group, I will not accept late work.
-Your team will be relying on you to complete your tasks in a timely manner – they will not be able to fully function without you doing your part!
-These assignments will include Team Evaluations I and II.
+For assignments impacting your group, please keep in mind that your team will be relying on you to complete your tasks in a timely manner – they will not be able to fully function without you doing your part!
+These assignments will include team evaluations.

 Attendance